rafugafu/PyNotes/README.md

 PyNotes is an advanced text-editor made in python.
 System: Ubuntu or Windows 10 / 11 with python 3.10 or above (Everything may not work with older versions).
-**EASYTK REQUIRES TTKTHEMES TO RUN.
+**EASYTK REQUIRES TTKTHEMES TO RUN IN OLD VERSIONS.
 IT IS ALSO AUTOINSTALLED WITH OTHER PACKAGES FROM PYNOTES VERSION 1.4.2.
 INSTALL WITH:**
 `pip3 install ttkthemes`
 # Installation:
 ## Linux: